DreamFireworks/Python-Auto-Clicker/README.md

 I made it for Clicker Heroes game

-### It starts clicking if you press the "F7" key and stops if you press "F8" key.
+### It starts clicking if you press the "F7" key and stops when you press "F8" key.
 And if you want to quit, pressing "Esc" works.

 ## Packages I used: